QuantumEntangledAndy/minotaur/tasks.md

   - One of these events must make the player gain an item

+    - Try reading: `class LuckTurn(Event)` to understand how I did it and make something similar.

   - The other event must make them use the item

   - The third event will make them loose the item without using it